 The phrase “social construction” refers to the fact that things, symbols, places, sounds — basically everything — is devoid of meaning until we, collectively, agree as to what something means.
 Once that happens, it has been “socially constructed” and we can refer to it as a “social construct.”

 The fact that gestures have any meaning at all, and that they can have different meanings in different places, is a simple example of this basic sociological concept.
-Enjoy this one minute compilation of examples!Lisa Wade is a professor of sociology at Occidental College.
+Enjoy this one minute compilation of examples!Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.